-Figure 3.
-Line graphs of average algal cell count at sampling sites (a) J1, (b) J2, (c) T1, and (d) T2 from January 2017 to November 2022.

 2.3.
 Methods

-This section describes the data analysis method applied in this study.
-Beginning with Explanatory Data Analysis including Correlation analysis and Pattern Analysis based Self Organizing Map to examine the overall distribution of water quality items and hydraulic, hydrological variables included in the analysis data, we will briefly explain the principles of 11 statistical machine learning algorithms used to compare predictive power for dominant algae.
+This section describes the data analysis methods employed in this study.
+We start with exploratory data analysis, which includes correlation analysis and pattern analysis using a self-organizing map (SOM) to examine the overall distribution of water quality parameters and the hydraulic/hydrological variables included in the analysis data.
+We also briefly explained the principles of 11 statistical machine learning algorithms used to compare predictive power for dominant algae classification.

 2.3.1.
-Explanatory Data Analysis
+Exploratory Data Analysis

-An explanatory data analysis is performed to investigate the overall data’s characteristics before analyzing the data (Cox, V. (2017)).
-As there is no set analysis method or process, different researchers may prefer different analysis methods.
-However, generally, one first determines whether the variables included in the data are continuous variables or categorical variables.
-If it is a continuous variable, then the variable’s mean, standard deviation, density, etc. are calculated to examine the distributional characteristics; if it is a categorical variable, then the number of categories in the variable and the number of observations for each category are examined.
-In this study, we used Correlation Analysis to examine the correlation between the water quality items and hydraulic, hydrological variables, and Pattern Analysis based Self Organizing Map to visually reconfirm the results.
+An exploratory data analysis is performed to investigate the overall data’s characteristics before analyzing the data [16] .
+While no specific analysis method or process exists, researchers may prefer different methods depending on their objectives.
+Generally, the first step is to determine whether the variables included in the data are continuous or categorical.
+The mean, standard deviation, density, and other distributional characteristics were calculated for continuous variables.
+For categorical variables, the number of categories and the number of observations for each category were examined.
+In this study, we employed correlation analysis to investigate the relationship between water quality parameters and hydraulic/hydrological parameters, and pattern analysis using a self-organizing map to visually confirm the results.

 Correlation Analysis

-A correlation analysis is a representative statistical analysis method for investigating the correlation of continuous variables in data.
-For this purpose, the correlation coefficient is calculated using the Pearson correlation coefficient as in Equation (1), and a significance test is conducted on it.
-Typically, the validity of the analysis results can be proven only when normality is assumed to be satisfied through a normality test, such as the Shapiro-Wilk (SW) test (Das et al. (2016)).
-However, a limitation of this method is that it can only be applied when the variable has the properties of a random variable that satisfies independency.
-Given that all measurement variables in this study are time series variables measured over time rather than random variables that satisfy independency, the Jarque-Bera (JB) test method is more appropriate (Thadewald, T., & Büning, H. (2007)).
+Correlation is a widely used statistical analysis method for investigating the relationships between continuous variables in data.
+For this purpose, the Pearson correlation coefficient was calculated as shown in Equation (1), and a significance test was conducted on the resulting coefficient.
+Generally, the validity of the analysis results can be confirmed only when normality is assumed to be satisfied through a normality test, such as the Shapiro-Wilk (SW) test [17].
+However, this method is limited because it can only be applied when the variables have the properties of random variables that satisfy independency.
+Since all measurement variables in this study are time series data measured over a period rather than random variables that satisfy independence, the Jarque-Bera (JB) test method is more appropriate [18].